Iraq–Russia relations: Iraq–Soviet Union relations

 The Soviet Union officially established diplomatic relations with the Kingdom of Iraq on 9 September 1944.
-The regime of King Faisal II was anti-communist, and established links with Moscow due its dependence on the United Kingdom and the Anglo–Soviet Treaty of 1942.
-In January 1955, the Soviet government criticised the Iraqi government decision to join the Baghdad Pact, which led to capitalist Iraq cutting diplomatic relations with the Soviets.
+The regime of King Faisal II was anti-communist, and established links with Moscow due to its dependence on the United Kingdom and the Anglo–Soviet Treaty of 1942.
+In January 1955, the Soviet government criticised the Iraqi government's decision to join the Baghdad Pact, which led to capitalist Iraq cutting diplomatic relations with the Soviets.
 After Faisal II was overthrown in a military coup on 14 July 1958, the newly proclaimed Republic of Iraq led by General Abd al-Karim Qasim re-established relations with the Soviet Union in March 1959, and the Soviet Union began selling arms to Baghdad.
-In November 1958, Soviet Union sent a military mission to Iraq as well as MiG-17 and Il-38 aircraft.
-After the 1963 Iraqi coup d'état, the new government persecuted communists, and Soviet Union temporarily suspended arms exports till June 1964.
+In November 1958, the Soviet Union sent a military mission to Iraq, as well as MiG-17 and Il-38 aircraft.
+After the 1963 Iraqi coup d'état, the new government persecuted communists, and the Soviet Union temporarily suspended arms exports until June 1964.
 The Soviet Union provided significant military hardware to Iraq, such as military aircraft (including MiG fighter jets), tanks, and a surface-to-air missile system), as well as aid in the form of Soviet military and civilian advisers who provided technical assistance.
-In 1967, Iraq signed an agreement with the USSR to supply the nation with oil in exchange for large-scale access to Eastern Bloc arms.
+In 1967, Iraq signed an agreement with the USSR to supply the nation with oil, in exchange for large-scale access to Eastern Bloc arms.

-The Ba'athist regime drew even closer to the Soviet Union, with relations hitting their peak from 1969 to 1973."
+The Ba'athist regime drew even closer to the Soviet Union, with relations hitting their peak from 1969 to 1973.
 After 1972, Iraq soon became one of the Soviet Union's closest allies in the Middle East.
 A fifteen-year Iraqi-Soviet "treaty of friendship and cooperation" was signed in April 1972.
 Iraq participated in the Yom Kippur War against Israel, and received Soviet military aid during the war.
 Soviets assisted the Iraqis in the development of the Rumaila oil field, and Soviet premier Alexei Kosygin participated in the ribbon-cutting ceremony.
 Soviet arms were also used by the Iraqis to crush the Kurdish uprising led by Mustafa Barzani, in 1975.
 Iraqi secret police received training from Soviet and East German agents.
 Ties between the two nations "weakened in the mid-1970s as Baghdad sought to mend fences with its Gulf neighbors and get access to Western technology."
 Moreover, Iraq's government did not share good relations with Syria, a close partner of Soviet Union and tried to improve relations with Egypt, which was moving out of the Soviet sphere of influence.